clenemt/clenemt.dev/src/projects/2020-10-20_eleventy-webpack.md

 ---
 title: A starter template for eleventy
 image: eleventy-webpack-banner.png
-description: Webpack seems to be my go-to bundler, thanks to all the React I'm doing.
+description: Webpack seems to be my go-to bundler, thanks to all the React I am doing.
 It felt natural to use it with Eleventy.
 date: 2020-10-20
 tags: open-source
 ---

 Webpack and Eleventy paired nicely together in a barebone template. {.lead}

-Webpack seems to be my go-to bundler, thanks to all the React I'm doing these days.
-And since I'm going to do a lot more Eleventy in the coming weeks, why not put something out there that my help others.
+Webpack seems to be my go-to bundler, thanks to all the React I am doing these days.
+And since I am going to do a lot more Eleventy in the coming weeks, why not put something out there that my help others.

 ## Features